Reverend Andrew C. Mead

 Reverend Doug Hood has served as Senior Pastor of First Presbyterian Church of Delray Beach, Florida since 2012.
 He graduated from Eckerd College (B.A.), Columbia Theological Seminary (M.Div.), and Fuller Theological Seminary (D.Min.).
 He was Moderator of the Presbytery of Tropical Florida and was a commissioner to his denomination’s General Assembly.
 His sermons and articles have appeared in numerous publications.
 Reverend Hood and his wife, Grace, have two children.
 In his free time, Reverend Hood enjoys photography and attending theater.

-First Congregational Church, Guildford, CT
+First Congregational Church, Guilford, CT

-Reverend Ginger Brasher-Cunningham has served First Church in Guildford, Connecticut since 2015.
+Reverend Ginger Brasher-Cunningham has served First Church in Guilford, Connecticut since 2015.
 She graduated from Samford University (B.A.), Southern Seminary (M.Div.) and Ecumenical Theological Seminary (D.Min.).
 Honors include a Lily Grant and a Day Foundation Grant.
 She and her minister/chef/author/musician spouse, Rev. Milton Brasher-Cunningham, have three schnauzers and are dedicated Red Sox fans.
 Among her interests are traveling, watching movies and people, dancing, and wondering.

 Reverend Ann M. Aaberg